marian-nmt/pymarian-webapp/README.md

 This is a webserver for pymarian demo

 **Features Supported:**
-* Test Marian models locally with ease (no need to wait for the models to be deployed into production)
+* Test Marian models locally with ease
-* Live Translation demo
 * Compare multiple models
-* Compare multiple instructions
+* Live translation demo (see translation as you speak or type)

 ## Setup